xbeat/Machine-Learning/README.md

 XGBoost (Extreme Gradient Boosting) is a powerful machine learning algorithm that can be used for time series forecasting.
 It is a gradient boosting algorithm that builds an ensemble of decision trees to make accurate predictions.

+## Python's Interpreted Nature and Default Argument Traps

+The Default Argument Trap

+Default arguments in Python are evaluated at function definition time, not during execution.
+This behavior can lead to unexpected results when using mutable objects like lists or dictionaries as default arguments, potentially causing data persistence between function calls.

 ## Multiclass Logistic Regression in Python

 Introduction to Multiple-class Logistic Regression